Tag Archives: morocco overland

 0km

-(88) Talat n Yacoub fuel station on the R203 Tizi n Test road.
+(88) Talat n Yacoub fuel station (village destroyed but still serving) on the N7 Tizi n Test road.
 Head north to Ijoukak village.

-3 (85) Pass through Ijoukak, cross the bridge and turn right up the side road.
-Soon you’ll pass Houssain’s agreeable mountain lodge.
+3 (85) Pass through Ijoukak, cross the bridge and turn immediately right up the side road now thronged with relief tents.
+Soon you’ll pass Houssain’s agreeable mountain lodge (repaired; reopened).
+Huge boulders have fallen on the road.

 11 (77) At the fork before a village turn right, drop down over a bridge and carry on.
-Soon there’s a sign right: ‘Ouadouz/Ouneine?
-24km’ (it’s something with ‘O’).
+Soon there’s a sign right: ‘Ouneine?
+24km’.
 The 500m climb to the pass begins.
 (Ahead, MH21 continues).
+To reach Ouneine take the J2 bypass and take the road, or link track which comes in to Map Junction below.

 19 (69) Tizi n Oulaoune 2200-m high point with views of Toubkal (4167m) 20km to the northeast.
 The track now eases off as it descends.